 Located halfway between Peru and New Zealand, Pitcairn was the perfect spot for the famed HMS Bounty mutineers and their Tahitian wives to hide in 1790.
 Today, go ashore—either by Zodiac, or, if conditions are too rough, by traditional Pitcairn longboat—and visit with some of the island’s permanent inhabitants to get a sense of their daily lives.
 Listen to the distinct Pitkern dialect, a combination of 18th-century English and Tahitian, and explore the island—visit the museum, cemetery and school, and hike towards Fletcher Christian’s cave.
 Birders should be on the lookout for the endemic Pitcairn Reed Warbler.

-After four days of hectic Pitcairn landings, put your feet up, relax, and enjoy the Pacific Ocean.
-The onboard lecture series continues to prepare for the upcoming visit to Rapa Nui, Easter Island.
-Often claimed to be the remotest inhabited island in the world, the lecture series will introduce the world of the Long-ears and the Short-ears, the ongoing debate of how the colossal stone heads were transported across the island, and highlight the major archeological sites that we plan to visit.
-Between lectures, be on deck to scan for whales and seabirds which may include Sperm and Humpback Whales, Wedge-tailed and Christmas Shearwaters and our first Juan Fernandez Petrels of the voyage
+After four days of active Pitcairn landings, put your feet up, relax, and enjoy the Pacific Ocean.
+The onboard lecture series continues in preparation for your upcoming visit to Rapa Nui, or Easter Island.
+Often claimed to be the remotest inhabited island in the world, the lectures series will introduce the world of the Long-ears and the Short-ears, the ongoing debate of how the colossal stone heads were transported across the island, and highlight the major archeological sites that we plan to visit.
+Between lectures, be on deck to scan for whales and seabirds which may include Sperm and Humpback Whales, Wedge-tailed and Christmas Shearwaters and our first Juan Fernandez Petrels of the voyage.

 Catch the first glimpse of Easter Island as it appears on the horizon.
-During your time here, visit the Rano Raraku quarry, where the massive moai (statues) were carved.
+During your time here, visit the Rano Raraku quarry, where the massive moai—the iconic giant-headed monolithic figures—were carved.
 At Ahu Tongariki, see fifteen moai that were re-erected in the early 1990s.
 Explore the ceremonial village of Orongo, the sacred site of the ancient ‘birdman’ festivities, and the restored moai platforms at Tahai.
 Relax on Anakena, the island’s largest white sand beach, while enjoying a lively folkloric presentation by local musicians and dancers.
-As evening falls, depart in an east-northeasterly direction for Isla Sala y Gómez.

 Farther east lies the aptly named “Mas a Tierra,” or “Closer to Land,” now known as Robinson Crusoe Island because of Selkirk’s having been marooned here.
 Anchor in Cumberland Bay, not too far from San Juan Bautista, the only village on the island.
 Take guided walks to several lookout points, and see the island’s endemic plants, which make up more than half of its foliage, and birds, such as the Juan Fernandez Firecrown and Masatierra Petrel, that have put Juan Fernandez on the list of UNESCO Biosphere Reserves and the tentative UNESCO World Heritage list.
 Hike through pine, cypress and eucalyptus forests to the cliff from which the German cruiser SMS Dresden was shot during WWI.
 You may also see Juan Fernandez Fur Seals frolicking in the water below.